aldum/learnyouanelm.github.io/pages/10-functionally-solving-problems.md

 on `B` in the first step, only they were both empty paths with a cost of 0.

 Here's a summary.
-To get the bast path from Heathrow to London, we do
+To get the best path from Heathrow to London, we do
 this: first we see what the best path to the next crossroads on main road `A` is.
 The two options are going directly forward or starting at the opposite road, going forward and then crossing over.
 We remember the